Articles & Databases

 Online learning tools and free live expert help for job seekers and veterans.
 Get your resume together, polish your skills, and study for tests like the GRE, SAT, and GED.
 Get job search coaching.
 Talk to expert veterans who help with benefit questions.
 Live coaching and tutoring, practice tests, and more.

-Go to Linked-In Learning
+Go to Linked-In Learning (a library account is required, always)

 Shine up your resume with new, current skills.
 Learning can happen at your own pace, on your chosen device via the website or app.
 Choose from thousands of online courses and hear from real-world industry experts.
 Topics include creative skills like art, music and design; business skills like coaching, communication, and project management; and tech skills including coding, game design, and use of popular software and web-building tools.